Wild Weather: Blizzards

 Wild Weather: Floods!

 A band of curious children, unaware of the danger, wander down to the local river to watch ice-jammed water steadily rise over the banks.
-As the frigid water begins to take over downtown Montpelier, Vermont, emergency workers have to clear the city—children included—fast!
+As the frigid water begins to take over downtown Montpelier, Vermont, everyone has to clear the city—children included—fast!